 Of these, only botulinum toxin is classified among the highest-priority agents.
 Epsilon toxin from C. perfringens is mainly of historical interest as an agent reportedly developed by Iraq in the 1980s.

 Botulinum toxin Botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
-Botulism toxins, usually consumed in food, can weaken or paralyze... read more , or botulinum neurotoxin, refers to any of seven known types of neurotoxins produced by the bacterium Clostridium botulinum.
+Botulism toxins, usually consumed in food, can weaken or... read more , or botulinum neurotoxin, refers to any of eight known types of neurotoxins produced by the bacterium Clostridium botulinum.
+(Only five of these types affect humans.)
 Food-borne botulism Foodborne botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
-Botulism toxins, usually consumed in food, can weaken or paralyze... read more , wound botulism Wound botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
-Botulism toxins, usually consumed in food, can weaken or paralyze... read more , and infant botulism Infant Botulism Infant botulism is a potentially life-threatening infection that causes muscle weakness.
+Botulism toxins, usually consumed in food, can weaken or... read more , wound botulism Wound botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
+Botulism toxins, usually consumed in food, can weaken or... read more , and infant botulism Infant Botulism Infant botulism is a potentially life-threatening infection that causes muscle weakness.
 It develops in infants who eat food containing spores of Clostridium botulinum bacteria.
-(See also Overview... read more are described elsewhere.
+(See... read more are described elsewhere.
 Mass casualties from botulinum neurotoxin could occur from widespread contamination of food or water or from inhalation of an aerosol form.

 Botulinum neurotoxin blocks one of the types of chemicals that nerve cells use to send signals to other nerve cells and to muscles (neurotransmitters).
 Because the particular signaling chemical, acetylcholine, does not work properly, people become weak or paralyzed.
 Typically the paralysis starts at the top of the body about 12 to 36 hours (range 2 hours to 8 days) after exposure to botulinum neurotoxin and extends downward.
 The toxin does not enter the brain, so thinking is not affected.

 Doctors give an antitoxin by vein.
-The antitoxin becomes progressively less effective as symptoms and signs develop.
+The antitoxin acts only against toxin circulating in the blood and not against toxin already attached to nerve cells.
+Thus, antitoxin prevents worsening of symptoms and signs but does not help relieve them and becomes progressively less effective as symptoms and signs develop.

 Ricin and Abrin

-Ricin comes from beans of the castor plant, and abrin comes from jequirity, or rosary pea (see Plant and Shrub Poisoning: Castor and jequirity beans Castor and jequirity beans A few commonly grown plants are poisonous.
-Generally, poisoning is unlikely unless large quantities are ingested (for example, if the leaves and other components are concentrated into a paste... read more ).
+Ricin comes from beans of the castor plant, and abrin comes from jequirity, or rosary pea (see Plant and Shrub Poisoning: Castor and jequirity beans Castor and jequirity beans Only a few commonly grown plants are very poisonous, but many others have less serious toxic effects.
+Generally, poisoning is unlikely unless a plant is highly toxic or large quantities are... read more ).
 Although ricin has been injected in assassination attempts, mass casualties would probably involve inhalation of an aerosol form of the toxin.